memirio/Spectrums/README.md

 - **Screenshot service**: Automated website screenshot capture with cookie banner removal
 - **Interactive gallery**: Responsive grid with beautiful UI and concept chips, with category tags
 - **Concept Spectrum**: Interactive slider system to explore the spectrum between concepts and their opposites, with 10-tier ranking for fine-grained control
+- **User authentication**: Invite-only user accounts with login, saved images (favorites), and account management
+- **Account types**: Pro, Agency, Enterprise, and VIP account tiers
-- **Submission form**: Easy site submission with automatic screenshot generation
+- **Submission form**: Easy site submission with drag-and-drop image upload, category selection, and automatic processing
+- **Pipeline 2.0**: Fast image processing pipeline that tags with existing concepts only (no new concept generation) for user submissions
-- **Hub detection**: Automatically detects and penalizes "hub" images that appear too frequently in search results
+- **Hub detection**: Automatically detects and penalizes "hub" images that appear too frequently in search results (triggered automatically for new uploads)
 - **Performance optimized**:
   - Database-level query filtering (no in-memory processing)
   - Optimized LATERAL JOINs for efficient first-image-per-site lookups